Flowette: Flow Matching with Graphette Priors for Graph Generation

+Motivated by these problem domains we use four graph edit functions (GEF) in our experiments: \textbf{GEF 1:} $f = I$ the identity function in instances where the graph does not need to be edited, \textbf{GEF 2:} $f = h$, a cycle deletion function when we know the graphs do not have cycles, \textbf{GEF 3:} $f = R$, a ring addition function when the graphs exhibit ring structures, and \textbf{GEF 4:} $f = S$, a star addition function for graphs with hub structures such as social networks.

-This models a non-uniform probability of any particular node $i$ (indexed by $u_i$) , having a star added, with star sizes varying with $u_i$. \begin{remark} Some characteristics of graphettes are explored in Appendix \ref{Appendix:graphettes}.
+\begin{remark} Details of graph edit functions along with some characteristics of graphettes are explored in Appendix \ref{Appendix:graphettes}.
 In particular, graphettes can recover graphon $W$ and the sparsified graphon $W_n$, have the ability to generate graphs similar to those generated by graphexes and generate dense graphs from a family of graphons.
 Furthermore, the ring function GEF \ref{motif:ring3} can generate dense or sparse graphs depending on $\{\rho_i\}_i$ (see Lemmas in Appendix~\ref{Appendix:graphettes}). \end{remark}